RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 ## Description of the PEERING-SET Object

 Below is the object template for the **peering-set** object.
 It lists all possible attributes that are allowed in this object type.
-Required attributes are shown as ‘optional*'.
+Required attributes are shown as ‘mandatory'.

     Attribute  Name  Presence   Repeat     Indexed
     peering-set:     mandatory  single     primary/lookup key
-    descr:           mandatory  multiple
+    descr:           optional   multiple
-    peering:         optional*  single
+    peering:         optional   multiple
-    mp-peering:      optional*  single
+    mp-peering:      optional   multiple
     remarks:         optional   multiple
     org:             optional   multiple   inverse key
     tech-c:          mandatory  multiple   inverse key